Are you looking for your next challenge? Then, look no further.

 Trivia Questions: What is Europe’s oldest capital city?

-Athens is more than 5,000 years old making it the oldest capital city in the Europe.
+Athens is more than 5,000 years old making it the oldest capital city in Europe.

 Trivia Questions: Who is the US’s youngest elected president?